maxdenuevo/maxdenuevo/README.md

 education:
   [
     "Self-Taught Developer and Designer",
-    "Bachelor's in Electronics and Communication",
+    "Bachelor's in Humanities",
   ]
-company: Soulber
+company: Uber

 fields_of_interests:
   [